rust-secure-code/cargo-auditable/README.md

 `cargo auditable` works with any Cargo command.
 All arguments are passed to `cargo` as-is.

-The only configuration option is `CARGO_AUDITABLE_IGNORE_UNSUPPORTED` environment variable.
-When set to anything other than `""`, it will cause the build to continue even on unsupported platforms where the audit data cannot be injected, such as WebAssembly.

 ## FAQ

 ### Doesn't this bloat my binary?